ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 -	The code uses multiple split clocks to synchronize different parts of the system.

--	The debouncer is used to clean up button signals.
+- The debouncer is used to clear signals from buttons and switches.

--	The money adder manages the money received and controls the delivery of products and exchange.
+-	The money adder manages the money received.

--	The product selector gets the price of the selected product.
+-	The product selector obtains the price of the selected product and the signal that indicates that a product was selected.

+- The change module obtains the change that the vending machine has to give.

--	The status of the dispenser and the change module control the workflow for dispensing products and change.
+- The status of the dispenser controls the authorization of product delivery and change.

--	The display modules control the presentation on LEDs and seven-segment displays.
+-	The demux display module control what is shown in the four seven-segment displays based on the status of the vending machine.

+- The show dispense LEDs module activates or deactivates the cascade presentation of the LEDs.

 ## Frequency Divider